 - Hit on 'Check for Updates'.
 Now, install the latest version if any available.

 Another suggestion when iPhone won't restore in recovery mode is to delete your anti-virus software temporarily since this might prevent iTunes connecting to Apple server.
 We hope this tip will work for you.

 5. Put iPhone into DFU Mode and Restore with iTunes (Data Loss)

 After you try everything but of no use, the last resort that is left when iPhone won't restore in recovery mode would be restoring it in DFU mode.
 It will, however, erase everything in your device.
 Hence taking backup makes sense before proceeding with this method.

 - First of all, open your iTunes and connect your device to the computer.

 - Start holding down the 'Home' and 'Power' buttons simultaneously and keep doing this for roughly 10 seconds.

 - Now, release the 'Power' button and continue holding the 'Home' button until you notice a pop-up in your iTunes saying that it has detected your device.
 Your iPhone screen must be black.

-- Click on 'OK' button now.
+- Click on the 'OK' button now.
 Now, choose the 'Restore iPhone' option.
-Your device will be restored now and will be hopefully repair.
+Your device will be restored now and will be hopefully repaired.